HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 <figcaption>{{ figure_link(caption="Percentage of HTTP/2 requests served by the third-party resouce CDNs over mobile", sheets_gid="781660433", sql_file="cdn_detail_by_cdn.sql") }}</figcaption>
 </figure>

-## How is HTTP/2 performing ?
+## How is HTTP/2 performing?

 Measuring the impact of how a protocol is performing is difficult with the current HTTPArchive approach.
 It would be really fascinating to be able to quantify the impact of concurrent connections, the effect of packet loss and differrent congestion control mechanisms.
-To really compare performance each web site would have to be crawled over each protocol over different network conditions.
-What we can do instead is to look into the impact on the number of connections a web site uses.
+To really compare performance each website would have to be crawled over each protocol over different network conditions.
+What we can do instead is to look into the impact on the number of connections a website uses.

 ### Reducing connectons